 The goal of Eat Local Grey Bruce is to make it easier for consumers to make good food choices and for farmers to make good growing choices.
-Good choices are those that improve and support our health, the local economy, animal welfare, biodiversity and environment.
+Good choices are those that improve and support our health, the local economy, animal welfare, biodiversity and the environment.

 At Eat Local you can expect quality products that support sustainability in both our local community and our global environment.
 Our products promote a heathy lifestyle by providing you with nothing but fresh, natural ingredients.
-Our online store is full of fresh fruits, vegetables, baked goods, dairy, eggs, dry goods, roasted coffee beans, gourmet chocolate, preserves, frozen meals and soups, grass-fed beef, poultry, pork, lamb, bison and more!
+Our online store is full of fresh fruits, vegetables, baked goods, dairy, eggs, dry goods, roasted coffee beans, gourmet chocolate, preserves, frozen meals and soups, grass-fed beef, poultry, pork, lamb, rabbit, bison and more!

 Products sold on the Eat Local Grey Bruce online store are given preference based on the following hierarchy:

 Level 2: Locally-produced food

 Level 6: Imported – Certified organic food.

 Eat Local Grey Bruce Co-operative will sell only locally-grown vegetables & fruit from June 1st to October 31st or as they are available.

 Eat Local Grey Bruce Co-operative will sell only locally-grown meat products year-round.